-When the Penn State University system sought to design the first-ever residence hall on the Brandywine campus, they partnered with Clark Nexsen’s student life design experts to develop a residential experience that will help attract students and provide a vibrant on-campus experience.
+When the Penn State University system wanted to design the first-ever residence hall on the Brandywine campus, they partnered with Clark Nexsen’s student life design experts to develop a residential experience at Orchard Hall that will help attract students and provide a vibrant on-campus experience.

 Orchard Residence Hall is the first phase of a Master Plan to create a new residential neighborhood on Brandywine’s campus, transforming this commuter school with first-time on-campus housing.
 Located behind the academic quad on a pristine, wooded site, the residence hall maximizes space for future residential and academic growth and is sited to enhance campus pathways, providing a gateway to the new student union.
 Faced with the challenge of establishing a strong sense of place for residents, the building positioning and design strategically create a warm, inviting, and comfortable environment that fosters social interaction between students while providing spaces for study and intellectual growth.